datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 - documentation, and
 - output.

-To get the best of both worlds,
+The benefits of modularity with the convenience of a single file:
 1. start with small code files called scripts and then
 2. combine the scripts into a larger file later on.